learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 ## Conclusion

 Congratulations.
-You know have the `while...do...end` construct as an ally.
+You now have the `while...do...end` construct as an ally.
 With an understanding of _sequence_, _selection_ and now _repetition_ on top of your experience with expressions, you can write powerful programs!
-Be sure and experiment with writing your own loops and don't forget, if your application is not responding, use Control-C to interrupt the program!
+Be sure and experiment with writing your own loops and don't forget, if your application is not responding, you can use Control-C to interrupt the program!